 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the aggregated financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2023 audit.
+Performance materiality was set at 70% of materiality for the 2024 audit (2023: 70%).
 In determining performance materiality, we considered the following factors:

 - a.
 Our risk assessment, including our assessment of the company's overall control environment; the quality of the control environment, and - b.
-The level of historical misstatements identified by the predecessor auditor.
+The level of historical misstatements identified in prior periods.